 10. Follow Up

-Before the homeowners return, make sure that the house is clean and in good repair and the pets are groomed and calm.
+Before the homeowners return, make sure that the house is cleaner than when you arrived and in good repair, and the pets are groomed and calm.
 Pick them up at the airport, help them with their luggage, welcome them home and ask them how their trip was.
 Tell them how much of a great time you had with their pets and how much you enjoyed their lovely home.

 Debrief the house sit with the homeowners and discuss any issues that may have arisen while they were away.
 Thank them for their hospitality and generosity, ask them to keep you in mind next time they’re looking for a house sitter, and let them know you will contact them in a few days to follow up about the house sit.